LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Experiments

 \subsection{Diverse Editing Capabilities}

-In Figure~\ref{fig:editing_examples}, we show the full range of our method’s editing capabilities, including multi-object behavior editing and object-level insertion, replacement, and removal.
-The examples illustrate that the object grounding agent reliably localizes the target object nodes based on natural language descriptions, such as the ``tan sedan on the left'' (rows 2 and 4) and the ``white SUV on the right'' (row 5), while the behavior editing module correctly modifies the trajectories of both the ego vehicle and the referenced sedan according to the instructions (row 2).
+In Figure~\ref{fig:editing_examples}, we show our method’s diverse editing capabilities, including multi-object behavior editing, object-level insertion and replacement.
+The examples illustrate that the object grounding agent reliably localizes the target object nodes based on textual descriptions (``tan sedan on the left''), while the behavior editing module correctly modifies the trajectories of both the ego vehicle and the referenced sedan according to the instructions.